tommay/spudoku-android/README.md

 I was just getting to the good part.
 If you get stuck on a puzzle and don't know what to do, Spudoku can give you a hint.

+## That's amazing!

+I know right?

 # Some history

 ### The old days.

-The code was originally written in Haskell which is an amazingly expressive and compact language I should have learned a long time ago, especially since I've been a user of functional-style programming and immutable data for decades.
+The code was originally written in Haskell which is an amazingly expressive and compact language.
+I should have learned Haskell a long time ago, especially since I've been a proponent of functional-style programming and immutable data for decades.

 My Haskell code had a text file interface, meaning it could create and solve puzzles that were rendered as text files.
 Nothing interactive.
 As a web service coder, that was in my comfort zone.

 ## But then what?

-That was cool, but wouldnt it be cooler if it ran on my phone and used real colors instead of digits in text files and would let you solve puzzles interactively?
+That was cool, but wouldn't it be cooler if it ran on my phone and used real colors instead of digits in text files and would let you solve puzzles interactively?
 Of course it would.

 ## But what about...

 Are you wondering what about Android not supporting Haskell?
 You're right, it doesn't.
 That's why my original thought was to redo the logic in Java, which is pretty much Android's native language<sup>*</sup>, and a language I'd been using a lot since the mid-90s.
+Although it's been getting a bit long in the tooth for most of that time.

 <sup>*</sup> Now Google is pushing Kotlin but I started this project in
 2016.